 If the idea of a long car journey or bedtime without a connection to the internet leaves you trembling with fear, there’s a solution.
 You can download those YouTube videos your kids (or you) love to watch to play back offline.
-Here’s how to save YouTube videos on your Mac, so they can be watched without an internet connection.
+Making a copy of YouTube videos on an iPad or iPhone is really easy, but the same can’t be said if you want to save YouTube videos on your Mac.

 Before we start, we have to point out that you should be aware of copyright issues.
 Firstly, you shouldn’t download someone else’s video and then, for example, upload it to your own YouTube channel or use it to promote your business.
 You should also note that downloading YouTube videos goes against YouTube’s terms of service.
 The company specifies that “You shall not download any Content unless you see a ‘download’ or similar link displayed by YouTube.”

 How to download YouTube videos on a Mac for free

 It is really easy to download YouTube video for free with software that comes with your Mac.
 You don’t need to download an app at all.
 Since Mojave, macOS has had an in-built screen recording feature.
 You can capture what is playing on your screen and the audio.
 Just note that Mac mini doesn’t have an inbuilt microphone so you would need a microphone to capture audio if you are using a Mac mini.

 Option 1: Screen capture with audio on a Mac

 - Drag the crosshairs to select the video.